rogue0137/wwcsf-algos/code-examples/dynamic-programming/dynamic_programming.md

 - Think about how recursion would solve this.
 - Try out a ton of different DP problems.

+## TYPE ONE EXAMPLES

+> update a specific value again and again, this will have your answer

 ### General Pattern

 This pattern is meant to give you a way to think about dynamic programming problems.
 It is not the most time, nor most memory efficient.
 However, the goal here is to teach you tools that you can then iterate on.
 The examples also include iterations through the loops so you can see output.
 They are in the form of `output --> previous_output`.
 For instance, in `3 --> 2`, `2` was the first value it had, `3` was the second value it held.

+**NOTE:** I have noticed most DP problems start with an array, thus I include it as step 1.
+In Python, arrays are known as `lists`.
+However, I will use the term `array` below so that it is accessible to all regardless of language.

 ```
     # 1. access the length of the array